18F/identity-pki/bin/quarantine/README.md

 - Creates a tag notifying that the instance is quarantined

-The utility takes the following arguments:
+The script takes the following arguments:

 '-i' -> instance_id, required=True